maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 #### Design Elements

 - list out the type of elements you want to use on your site, this will help you  when choosing a framework and goes hand in hand when doing the wireframes.
-If you did something out of the ordinary, or think something was particularly clever, add a sentence and a screen shot or reference the file the code or css is in.
+If you did something out of the ordinary, or think something was particularly clever, add a sentence and a screenshot or reference the file the code or css is in.

 > - top menu (desktop navigation)
 > - sidebar menu (mobile navigation)